Energy non-equipartition in vibrofluidized particles: Methodology

 \subsection{Simulation Method}

 Figure \ref{fig:sim_domain_c5} shows the schematic representation of the computational domain.
 The domain is periodic in the gravity normal direction.
 The upper wall is placed at a height of ${1000d}$ to mimic a semi-infinite domain.
 The bottom wall vibrates sinusoidally with the maximum energy of ${U_{o}^2 = 4\pi^2 A^2 f^2}$, where $f$ and $A$ are the frequency and amplitude of the vibration, respectively.
-The base frequency is maintained constant at $ 100\mathrm {Hz}$.
-Amplitude is varied between ${0.3d \leq A \leq 0.7d}$, resulting in the non-dimensional acceleration ($\Gamma = 4\pi^2Af^2/g$) in the range $ 60 \leq \Gamma \leq 140 $ \citep{Eshuis2007}.
-Simulations are performed for $0\le \mu \le 10$, and a wide range of $\epsilon=Nd^2(1-e_n^2)$, where $N$ is the number density of particles (number per unit base-area)
+The base frequency is maintained constant at $f^* = 2.26\sqrt{d_p/g}$.